Shape QA’s future together | Be a part of 2025 QA revolution

 After executing tests, Katalon Platform enables teams to review test results with the comprehensive and customizable test reports in LOG, HTML, CSV, and PDF formats before forwarding them as email attachments.
 There is a debugging mode for testers to conduct a root cause analysis for a specific failed case.

-Take Your Regression Testing To The Next Level With Katalon Free Trial
+Start Regression Testing With Katalon For Free

 2. Selenium

-Read More: Katalon vs Selenium: A Detailed Comparison
+Read more: Katalon vs Selenium: A Detailed Comparison

 3. Watir